UniVoucher/UniVoucher-For-Woocommerce/readme.txt

 == Description ==

-UniVoucher For WooCommerce integrates the power of decentralized gift cards with your WooCommerce store.
+UniVoucher For WooCommerce integrates the power of decentralized crypto gift cards with your WooCommerce store.
 This plugin allows you to:

-* **Sell UniVoucher gift cards** for any ERC-20 token or native cryptocurrency
+* **Sell UniVoucher crypto gift cards** for Ethereum,BNB, USDT, USDC, or any ERC-20 token or native cryptocurrency
 * **Manage gift card inventory** with automatic stock synchronization
 * **Bulk import gift cards** via CSV upload